ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 your local repository will diverge from the remote(s).
-Before starting on a new feature, or if the main branch on remote may have been updated while you were working on `my-new-feature`, it is a good idea to periodically sync up with the remote main.
+Before starting on a new feature, or if the main branch on remote may have been updated while you were working on `my-new-feature`, it is a good idea to periodically sync up with the remote `main`.
 When working with forks things get a little more complicated than when only a single remote is involved.
 Before syncing with the upstream remote you must first configure your local repository by running the